Murray J. McAllister, PsyD

 It is also commonly surprising to patients.
 For who thinks of pain as even in part emotional?

 There is, however, cross over between the experiences of sensations and emotions.
 It is readily apparent with emotions, which commonly involves also having sensations.
 Excitement and fear, for instance, are palpable.
-We can sometimes almost burst with tingling energy when excited and grade school children have tummy aches the night before the first day of school.
+We can sometimes almost burst with tingling energy when excited.
+Grade school children have tummy aches the night before the first day of school.
 Less readily acknowledged is that sensations also have emotional aspects to them.

 Itches are aggravating, especially when they don’t easily go away, and scratching them is relieving, Tickles make us giggle, and we squirm in their playfulness.